Dead or Alive Xtreme 3: Characters

 The original game's nine playable female characters were selected from the 15 candidates of the roster of Dead or Alive 5 Last Round as the ones whose paid character themes have been downloaded most by fans on the PlayStation Store, but only the downloads from Japan count.
 The top two characters will also be featured in the first-print run bonuses.
 The results were announced during Tokyo Game Show 2015.
 Originally, no additional characters are planned to be added through DLC until they were added in the updated versions prior to corresponding later titles.
+Characters who were originally added in Xtreme Venus Vacation, currently the returning Leifang and the new character Misaki are added exclusive in Scarlet update.